codenvibes/CS/05 DEFENSIVE SECURITY/SIEM TOOLS/THM - WAZUH.md

 ![](https://tryhackme-images.s3.amazonaws.com/user-uploads/5de96d9ca744773ea7ef8c00/room-content/561a60f3973c417098e4381bc50f9252.png)

 Once you navigate to this display, the intuitive wizard will be available to you.
-I have shared screenshots of using the wizard to install Wazhur's agent on both Windows and Debian/Ubuntu.
+I have shared screenshots of using the wizard to install Wazuh's agent on both Windows and Debian/Ubuntu.
 At stage 4, you are given a command to copy and paste to your clipboard which will install & configure the agent on the device that you wish to collect logs from.

 **Installing the Wazuh agent on Windows:**